Geneviève Pettersen

 Geneviève Pettersen (born 1982) is a Canadian writer from Quebec.
 Her debut novel, La déesse des mouches à feu (2014), was awarded the Grand Prix littéraire Archambault.

 Biography

 Pettersen was born in Wendake, Quebec, 1982.

 She wrote "Madame Chose", a lifestyle and food blog and column for La Presse.
 In 2014, she published Vie et mort du couple : du dating au divorce, de Madame Chose, a collection of her Madame Chose writing about relationships.

 Her debut novel La déesse des mouches à feu was published in 2014.
 The novel won the Grand Prix littéraire Archambault in 2015, and its English translation by Neil Smith, The Goddess of Fireflies, was a shortlisted nominee for the Governor General's Award for French to English translation at the 2016 Governor General's Awards.
 La déesse des mouches à feu was adapted by film director Anaïs Barbeau-Lavalette for the 2020 film Goddess of the Fireflies.

+Pettersen also wrote for Le Journal de Montréal and hosted radio shows for Cogeco Media and Quebecor's QUB.

+She is the Coalition Avenir Québec candidate for L'Assomption in the 2026 Quebec general election.

 Pettersen was formerly married to writer Samuel Archibald.